hertzg/tesseract-server/README.md

 # Tesseract server (OCR over HTTP)

-A small lightweight HTTP server that coverts photos, images and scanned documents to text using optical character recognition by utilizing the power of [Google Tesseract](https://github.com/tesseract-ocr/tesseract).
+A small lightweight HTTP server that converts photos, images and scanned documents to text using optical character recognition by utilizing the power of [Google Tesseract](https://github.com/tesseract-ocr/tesseract).